markwylde/knex-cordova-sqlite/README.md

 # Knex Driver for SQLite in Cordova
-Allows you to use Knex inside a cordova app.
+Allows you to use Knex inside a Cordova app.

 ## Installation
 ```bash